ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

      where `<node_name>` represents your name for the node, `<IP_address_of_BLUDB_database_server>` represents the IP address of the BLUDB database server, and `<port_number_of_BLUDB_database>` represents the port number of the BLUDB database.

-  2. Catalog the remote Data Virtualization database so that client applications can connect to it.
+  2. Catalog the remote Data Virtualization instance so that client applications can connect to it.
 Run the following command:

      `db2 catalog db BLUDB as <db_alias> at node <node_name>`

-     where `<db_alias>` represents your name for the Data Virtualization database and `<node_name>` represents your name for the node.
+     where `<db_alias>` represents your name for the Data Virtualization instance and `<node_name>` represents your name for the node.

   3. Test the non-SSL connection in one of the following ways:

       - Test the connection by using CLP.
-Issue the following command to connect to the Data Virtualization database:
+Issue the following command to connect to the Data Virtualization instance:

         `db2 connect to <db_alias> user <user_id>`

-        where `<db_alias>` is your name for the Data Virtualization database and `<user_id>` is your Data Virtualization user ID.
+        where `<db_alias>` is your name for the Data Virtualization instance and `<user_id>` is your Data Virtualization user ID.
 You are prompted to enter your password.

         `db2 list tables`

       - Test the connection by using CLI.
-Issue the following command to connect to the Data Virtualization database:
+Issue the following command to connect to the Data Virtualization instance:

         `db2cli validate -dsn <alias> -connect -user <user_id> -passwd <password>`